-Studies over the past two decades have provided important information on how the changes in climate conditions may affect future distribution of amphibians around the world(Blaustein et al. 2001; e.g. Araújo et al. 2006; Parmesan 2006; Pounds et al. 2006; Loyola et al. 2014).
-For thispurpose, researchers have relied on mechanistic (based on physiological tolerances data from ex-situ experiment) or correlative (based on the relationship between occurrence records and environmental layers) methods of ecological niche modelling (Kearney et al. 2010), being the latter most frequently adopted, as the gap in physiological tolerances is higher than the gap in geographic distribution knowledge (Hortal et al. 2015).
-Efficient correlative ecological niche models implement complex algorithms that correlates occurrence records with the environmental conditions to predict current, future or past suitable conditions for the species (Elith and Leathwick 2009; Maguire et al. 2015).
-While these complex algorithms have a better predictive power than simple methods, they require a minimum number of occurrence records to efficiently estimate the species niche and subsequently test its performance (Stockwell and Peterson 2002; Peterson et al. 2012).
-Thus, species with very limited known occurrence records (hereafter rare species) are normally left out of analyses that investigate the effects of climate change on species distribution (e.g. Araújo et al., 2011, 2005; Engler et al., 2011; Thuiller, 2004).
-Nevertheless, rare species are likely to be the ones most vulnerable to any kind of change in the environment, exactly because of its limited occurrence.
+Previous studies have analyzed how climate change may affect future distribution of amphibians ( e.g., Blaustein et al. 2001; Araújo et al. 2006; Parmesan 2006; Pounds et al. 2006; Loyola et al. 2014).
+These studies have used mechanistic (based on physiological tolerances from ex-situ experiments) or correlative (based on the relationship between occurrence records and environmental layers) methods of ecological niche modelling (Kearney et al. 2010).
+The latter is most frequently adopted as the gap in physiological tolerances is higher than the gap in geographic distribution knowledge (Hortal et al. 2015).
+Efficient correlative ecological niche models implement complex algorithms that correlate occurrence records with environmental conditions to predict current, future, or past suitable conditions for species (Elith and Leathwick 2009; Maguire et al. 2015).
+While these complex algorithms generally have a better predictive power than simple methods, they require a minimum number of occurrence records to efficiently estimate the species niche and subsequently test its performance (Stockwell and Peterson 2002; Peterson et al. 2012).
+Thus, species with very limited known occurrence records (hereafter small-ranged species) are normally left out of analyses that investigate the effects of climate change on species distribution (e.g., Araújo et al., 2011, 2005; Engler et al., 2011; Thuiller, 2004).
+Nevertheless, small-ranged species are likely to be the ones most vulnerable to any kind of change in the environment, exactly because of its limited occurrence.

-(2006)(Pearson et al. 2007; Lomba et al. 2010)In this paper, we use a simple Euclidean distance method to investigate how climate change may affectcurrent conditions of temperature and precipitation during the breeding season of rare anuran amphibians in the Northern Brazilian Atlantic Forest.
-The Euclidean distance method does not require a minimum set of occurrence records, in turn it can be applied to species even with one unique geographic register (Siqueira et al. 2009).
-Despite this advantage, distance methods do not have a high precision in estimating the species niche.
-However, we can still draw questions about how future climatic conditions will diverge from the current conditionsexperienced by the species, and test potential impacts of future environmental similarity loss, shift and fragmentation.
-Specifically, we tested: (1) if future climate conditions will be more or less similar than the current environmentsoccupied by the species; (2) if the most similar conditions will change in latitude, longitude and altitude; and (3) if climatic change will reduce the climatic connectivity of the region.
-Together this information will help us understand how rare amphibians of a biodiversity hotspot will cope with climate change.
+In this paper, we use a simple Euclidean distance method to investigate how climate change may affect suitability for small-ranged anuran amphibians in the Northern Brazilian Atlantic Forest.
+Environmental distance methods are not estimating species ecological niche, but they have been previously used to indicate the most likely environments for the occurrence of a species (Siqueira et al. 2009).
+As suggested by Guisan et al. (2006), traditional niche-based models are not appropriate to predict rare species distribution, as they need a minimum amount of data to be calibrated.
+Instead Guisan et al. (2006) apply a Generalized Linear Model (GLM) to predict the distribution of a rare endemic plant in Switzerland, a statistical method that requires real absence data, which is normally absent for most of the regions and species of the world.
+While other approaches were also proposed, they all require a minimum amount of data to be used (Pearson et al. 2007; Lomba et al. 2010).
+The Euclidean distance approach does not require a minimum set of occurrence records as it is neither based on a standard statistical method (e.g., GLM) or a machine learning algorithm (e.g., MAXENT), in turn it can be applied to species even with one unique geographic register (Siqueira et al. 2009).
+So, although we cannot estimate the species ecological niche, we can still draw conclusions about how future climatic conditions will diverge from the current ones, and test its impacts on environmental similarity loss, shift and fragmentation.
+Specifically, we tested: (1) if future climate conditions will be more or less similar than the environments currently occupied by the species; (2) if the most similar conditions will change in latitude, longitude, and altitude; and (3) if climatic change will reduce the climatic connectivity of the region.
+Together, this information will help us understand how small-ranged amphibians of a biodiversity hotspot will cope with climate change.

 2. MATERIAL AND METHODS